ArchLord

-ArchLord is fantasy massively multiplayer online role-playing game developed by NHN Corporation and Codemasters Online Gaming (COG).
+ArchLord was a fantasy massively multiplayer online role-playing game developed by NHN Corporation and Codemasters Online Gaming (COG).
 The game was released in March 2005 in South Korea and October 2006 in North America and Europe, receiving poor reviews from the gaming press.
 In August 2007, ArchLord became free-to-play to coincide with the release of the first episodic expansion pack, Season of Siege.
 The second expansion, Spirits Awakening, was released in August 2008.
 From August 2009, Webzen published ArchLord in additional countries where Codemasters did not have rights to distribute the game.
 From October 3 the same year, Webzen maintained ArchLord globally, offering the seventh expansion, called Heaven & Hell.
 The game has been shut down since January 1, 2014.

 Gameplay

 ArchLord used a crafting system, which allowed players to upgrade items in a unique way, and allowed players to carve, skin and ransack any defeated monster.
 The materials obtained using carving, skinning, and ransacking skills were used in Alchemy and Cooking to create power-up items.
 Alchemy created metamorphosis potions, which allowed players to transform into monsters, whereas Cooking allowed a player to create food which gave statistic bonuses, e.g. defense buffs.

 There was an advanced market system employed in this game for ease of trading between players.

 One feature of ArchLord was the ability to compete to become the ArchLord, the ruler of the game world.
 Only one ArchLord could exist on each server.
 ArchLords reigned for four weeks before they were challenged by other players for the position.
 Each server's ArchLord had access to a castle, a unique dragon mount, control of the weather and other features.